 While we believe safety is more than a number, it’s important to track our progress as we continually strive to make sure everyone goes home safe at the end of the day.
 Key performance measurements based on leading and lagging indicators include:

 At CEDA, we are committed to protecting and promoting workplace health and safety for our employees, clients, suppliers, partners and the public.
 We are addressing the challenges presented by the COVID-19 pandemic through the implementation of our emergency response, business continuity and recovery plans to ensure a healthy and safe work environment.

 The following prevention tools have been developed to enhance CEDA’s Health, Safety and Environment Management System and to address the risks of COVID-19 in the workplace:

 Journey management is a practice where our people identify hazards they might face during each trip and implement control measures to eliminate or reduce the risk.
 We believe in preventing and mitigating travel risk through preparation and the proper selection of vehicles, equipment and routes.

-CEDA is also proud member of the Coalition for Safer Alberta Roads.
-We have taken the pledge to raise awareness of dangerous driving habits and to change those hazardous behaviors into proactive, safe driving for all employees.
+CEDA is also a proud member of the Coalition for Safer Alberta Roads.
+We have taken the pledge to raise awareness of dangerous driving habits and to change those hazardous behaviours into proactive, safe driving for all employees.
 The goal is to make Highways 63, 881, 40 and 43 safer for our families, friends, employees and stakeholders, many of whom travel these highways daily.